nicholaschenai/agi-potential-notes/README.md

             - About getting accessible areas, game objects
         - a lot of hard coded rules.
 I wonder if these can be learnt?
     - Main loop in `persona.py`, `.move()` method.
 Details in `persona/cognitive_modules`:
-        - Perceive
+        - Perceive: `perceived = self.perceive(maze)`
             - sequential memory triplet
             - if new event (observation)
-                - poignancy (ask LM to rate importance)
+                - ask LM to rate importance (poignancy)
-        - Retrieve
+        - Retrieve: `retrieved = self.retrieve(perceived)`
-            - related events n thoughts with same keyword
+            - `retrieve(perceived)`: related events n thoughts with same keyword. will be performed after every perception step, for planning
-        - Plan
+            - `new_retreive(focal_points, n_count=30)`: the main memory retreival method, centered around `focal_points`, scored based on recency, importance (poignancy) and relevance (dense ebd)
+        - Plan: `plan = self.plan(maze, personas, new_day, retrieved)`
+            - Why? avoid local believability at the expense of global believability, eg having lunch twice. usually, plans are recursively decomposed
+            - Relationships between agents need to be explicitly retrieved. (a form of associative memory)
             - make plans via LM and personal traits
-            - `new_retrieve(importance, relevance, recency)` with focal points on persona's plan, use it n LM to revise plan
+            - `new_retrieve` with focal points on persona's plan, use it n LM to revise plan
             - after revision, plan is a thought on its own
             - then get action, use affordances (accessible areas), ask GPT which to go
-            - if there was new observation, decide a random one, then use LM to decide if should react
+            - if there was new observation, decide a random one (can we improve this?), then use LM to decide if agent should react to it or continue their existing plan
-                - this then adjusts the current action n schedule n decomposes it
+                - react: this then adjusts the current action n schedule n decomposes it
-        - if reflection trigger, `run_reflect` (under `reflect.py`)
-            - generate focal points via LM on the recent accessed thoughts and events, centered on subjects
-            - `new_retrieve` based on these focal points
-            - from these statements, use LM to genereate insights and evidence
-            - each of them r stored as thoughts with poignancy
-        - Execute
-- Memory Retrieval: Scored based on recency, importance and relevance
-- Reflection: Triggered when sum of importance for the latest events exceeds a thr.
+        - if sum of importance for the latest events exceeds a thr, `run_reflect` (under `reflect.py`)
             - this is impt as raw observations are not as informative; agents need to make inferences over them
-    - Determine what to reflect on by prompting the LM and augmenting with 100 most recent records, to get it to generate high level qns
+            - What to reflect on? generate focal points via LM on the recent (100) accessed thoughts and events, centered on subjects
+            - `new_retrieve` based on these focal points (what to reflect on)
-    - then use these qns for retrieval, and prompt LM to extract insights and cite the sources
+            - from these statements, use LM to generate insights and cite the evidence
+            - each of them r stored as thoughts in memory stream with poignancy
             - Reflections follow a tree like structure, leaf nodes are observations and the level of abstraction increases as we go up the tree
-- Planning
-    - used to avoid local believability at the expense of global believability, eg having lunch twice
-    - Plans are recursively decomposed
-    - During each new observation, agent can choose to continue or update their existing plan (potentially interacting with the new observation)
-    - Relationships between agents need to be explicitly retrieved. (a form of associative memory)
+        - Execute: `self.execute(maze, personas, plan)`
 - A lot of environment implementation details which I will revisit later
 - Eval via interview!
     - self knowledge, memory, planning, reactions, reflections